+In each time slot, there is just a leader $U_h$ or $U_l$ and by Definition \ref{def: diffknowledge two} at least one user can receive a differential knowledge from one of these leaders.
+A differential knowledge transmission for \um{i} is sent in a time slot $t$, if $N_i(t)$ has been encoded in the transmission packet.
+When $U_h$ is the leader the encoding is started with its requested packet and if it is the first request of a packet $\pp{n}$ by $U_h$ it will be the first transmission of $\pp{n}$ and we have $s(t)=\pp{n}$.
+The transmission of $\pp{n}$ will continue until it is received by $U_h$ and during this process, the requested packet of another user $U_i$ is added to $s(t)$ if it receives $\pp{n}$ while $U_h$ has not received it.
+Here, $U_i$ has a differential knowledge from $U_h$.
+When $U_l$ is the leader there is a similar explanation, however, note that only the users in $\LL$ can have differential knowledge from $U_l$.

-Consider a receiver $U_i \in \LL$.
-Using approximation \ref{app:decoded}, a differential knowledge transmission for \um{i} is sent in a time slot $t$, if $U_i$ is the leader at $t$ or it has seen the requested packet by the leader from previous transmissions.
-Therefore, for $\uu{i} \in \LL$ we introduce $D_i^H$ and $D_i^L$ as the probability of differential knowledge for $\uu{i}$ when the leader is \um{H} and \um{L}, respectively.
-Before calculating the probability of differential knowledge, the probability of the leader transmissions for \um{H} and \um{L} are determined. $L_H^*(k)$ and $L_L^*(k)$ are the probabilities of $k$ unsuccessful leader transmissions of a requested packet by $U_H$ and $U_L$, respectively. $L_H(k)$ is the probability of $k$ leader transmissions of a delivered packet by $\uu{H}$.
-Remember that we replaced $\uu{H}$ for the all members in group $\hh$.
+Before calculating the probability of differential knowledge, the probability of the leader transmissions for \um{h} and \um{l} are determined. $L_h^*(k)$ and $L_l^*(k)$ are the probabilities of $k$ unsuccessful leader transmissions of a requested packet by $U_h$ and $U_l$, respectively. $L_h(k)$ is the probability of $k$ leader transmissions of a delivered packet by $\uu{h}$.
+Remember that we replaced $\uu{h}$ for the all members in group $\hh$.

-We start by $L_H^*(k)$.
-When the transmission of a new packet for $U_H$ is started, it will continue until the packet is received.
-Note that transmissions for other receivers has no new information for $U_H$ and they have no effect on $L_H^*(k)$, so it is given by:
+We start by deriving $L_h^*(k)$.
+When the transmission of a new packet for $U_h$ is started, it will continue until the packet is received.
+Note that transmissions for the other users have no new information for $U_h$ and they have no effect on $L_h^*(k)$, so it is given by

-where $\bar{C}_H^k$ is probability of $k$ unsuccessful leader transmissions of a packet for $U_H$.
+where $\bar{c}_h^k$ is probability of $k$ unsuccessful leader transmissions of a packet for $U_h$.

-To determine $L_L^*(k)$, note that $U_L$ can deliver a packet by the leader transmissions or differential knowledges from $U_H$.
-The probability of the leader transmission for $U_L$ is $\bar{\beta}_H$ and the probability of receiving differential knowledge is $\beta_HD_L^HC_L$.
-We normalize the probabilities to $\bar{\beta}_H+\beta_HD_L^HC_L$, in order to restrict our probability space to these events.
-Accordingly, $L_L^*(k)$ is given by:
+To determine $L_l^*(k)$, note that $U_l$ can deliver a packet by the leader transmissions or differential knowledges from $U_h$.
+The probability of the leader transmission for $U_l$ is $\bar{\beta}_h$ and the probability of receiving differential knowledge is $\beta D_l^hc_l$.
+We normalize the probabilities to $\bar{\beta}_h+\beta D_l^hc_l$, in order to restrict our probability space to these events.
+Accordingly, $L_l^*(k)$ is given by